 About Author

-Zayna is an events content producer at Salesforce Ben, a freelance writer at LeadGeneratorsDigital, and a journalist at Good News Shared.
+Zayna is a social media coordinator and content writer at Vibrant Television Productions and a freelance writer at LeadGeneratorsDigital and Good News Shared.
 She hopes to cast light on the ripple effect of small acts of kindness that lead to great waves of change.

 Comments are closed.